Lumexralph/portfolio_site/content/blog/binary-search-tree.md

 Attaching the new node to the tree takes constant time but the search operation that is performed before the node is attached uses a running time of `O(h)`, **h - the height of the tree**

-Note that the insertion here doesn’t guarantee a balanced search tree, this will be discussed in another post when I discuss the Red-Black Tree and Slay Tree which is guaranteed to be `O(logn)` in height and that applies for insertion, update and deletion, the tree responds to mutation to make it close to being balanced to  guarantee the height of the tree is always or close to `O(log n)`.
+Note that the insertion here doesn’t guarantee a balanced search tree, this will be discussed in another post when I discuss the Red-Black Tree and Slay Tree which is guaranteed to be `O(logn)` in height and that applies for insertion, update, and deletion, the tree responds to mutation to make it close to being balanced to guarantee the height of the tree is always or close to `O(log n)`.

-What we have so far is a random binary search tree that is good too but if the insertion goes south (which we don’t have control over the values or items inserted by the user), we can end up in a O(n) height for the tree.
+What we have so far is a random binary search tree that is good too but if the insertion goes south (which we don’t have control over the values or items inserted by the user), we can end up in O(n) height for the tree.

 ##### Searching

-It is important to label a binary search tree so that we can uniquely identify each tree using their identifier.
+It is important to label a binary search tree so that we can uniquely identify each tree using its identifier.

 These are the steps to consider when performing this operation: